thiessenp/keynav-web/README.md

 # keynav-web
-keyboard navigation for web based UIs.
+Utility classes to add Keyboard Navigation and Hotkeys for web based UIs.

 *TODO IE11 support using babel*

 ## Keynav Modules/Components

-### List Navigation (custom SELECT)

-Adds Keyboard navigation similar to a native SELECT element on a custom element.
-So when a user tabs to the custom element, then up/down/left/right/space/enter keys have the same behavior.
-Tabbing again taks the user to the next focusable element.
+### Keyanv

+Adds Keyboard navigation to a list of elements with default behavior similar to a native HTML SELECT element.
+See `test/keynav.html` for more info.

 Example:
 ```
 // JS
-const listSimple1 = new KeynavWeb.ListNav({
+const keynav = new KeynavWeb.Keynav({
-    listEl: document.querySelector('.listSimple1'),
+    listEl: document.querySelector('.keynav-list'),
-    listItemsSelector: '.listSimple1 > li'
+    listItemsSelector: '.keynav-list > li',
 });
 // HTML
-<ol class="listSimple1" ...
+<ol class="keynav-list" ...
     <li>List Item A</li>
     <li>List Item B</li>
 </ol>
 ```

-Full Example See: `./test/list.html`

 ### Hotkeys

-Adds the convienience of mapping data-attributes to event listeners that when Keyed fire a click on that element.
-So it's still up to you to add whatever should happen when the keyed element is "clicked".
+Adds Hotkeys using data-attributest on an element.
+Once that element is keyed whatever behavior you added to it is triggered.
+See `test/hotkeys.html` for more info.

 Example:
 ```